ropensci-archive/roweb2/content/blog/2018-03-08-rentrez-paper.md

 the wider project made sure `rentrez` kept pace with the best-practices for code and documentation developed by the R community and got the package out to a wider audience than would have otherwise been possible.
-I am thankful to everyone who has filed an issue or contributed code to the `rentrez`.
+I am thankful to everyone who has filed an issue or contributed code to `rentrez`.
 I also have to single out Scott Chamberlain, who has done a great deal to make sure the code meets community standards and is useful to as many people as possible.